Winona Area Vocational-Technical School, the second public vocational-technical school in the State of Minnesota, is founded in Winona.

 The College is granted a 10-year re-accreditation by the Higher Learning Commission of the North Central Association.

-Fastenal Company and Southeast Technical collaborate to design a new specialized degree program.
 The Higher Learning Commission approves an A.A.S (Associate in Applied Science) degree in Industrial Distribution for Fastenal employees.

-A $5.1 million major renovation of Red Wing campus begins.
+A $5.1 million, 36,400 square foot renovation of Red Wing campus begins.

 Southeast Technical and Winona State University collaborate to offer an A.A. degree.